dystaSatria/Game-Development/Trakya Drift/readMe.md

 ## Installation
 1. Download the installation file from [releases](https://t.me/c/1990722568/7).
 2. Extract the ZIP file.
-3. Run the installation file.
+3. Run the installation file at Unity.
 4. Follow the installation instructions.

 ## Credits